 The programme provides information for victims of domestic abuse and examines the roles played by attitudes and beliefs on the actions of abusive men and the responses of victims and survivors.

 We delivered training and awareness workshops to professionals in Central Bedfordshire in partnership with Leighton Buzzard Children’s Centre.

-Maximising Income project with Child Poverty Action Group and Turn2Us
+This was in partnership with Child Poverty Action Group and Turn2Us

 A team of trained volunteers checked that families were accessing the correct benefits and applied to grants and trust funds for needed articles.

 We were grateful to BBC Children in Need for funding our charitable work with this group for seven years.
 The group provided a safe, supportive environment for vulnerable parents and children.
-The aims of the group were to
+The aims of the group were to: